WandrilleD/pyKleeBarcode/README.md

 Also, the results from the first two steps (Ssum matrix and Indicator vector computation) can be aggregated with results from previous run (see [later section](...)).

-#### step 1: pyKleeBarcode_computeSsum_MPI.py
+#### step 1: pyKleeBarcode_computeRefMat_MPI.py

-Computes Ssum, a matrix representation of the diversity of a DNA sequence across a number of individuals or groups or individuals (typically, species) given in an input alignment.
+Computes the reference matrix, a matrix representation of the diversity of a DNA sequence across a number of individuals or groups or individuals (typically, species) given in an input alignment.